 Boxes and lines

-If you cannot “customize” a background image, this is a simple but effective way to “customize” the appearance of your console, adding boxes of different colors and shapes to order and enhance the look of your visual console.
+It allows to add boxes of different colors and shapes to order and enhance the look of your visual console.

 This item allows you to add to your visual console a dynamic clock, both analog and digital of any time zone, showing and updating the exact time at all times without having to refresh the page.